SmartContentProvider for SmartContent¶

 tags:

-The alias must match the value returned by getType().
+The type attribute must match the value returned by getType().

 Afterwards you can use your new SmartContentProvider in your templates by setting